-The length of time varies, typically between two and five years.
-Obstacles such as discovery (by either or both parties) being compelled to produce relevant documentation, delays in the courts (outside Dublin), unavailability of witnesses, difficulty in securing witnesses, and Plaintiff or Defence Solicitor delays are a few examples.
+Filing a Personal Injury claim varies, typically between two and five years.
+Obstacles such as discovery (by either or both parties) being compelled to produce relevant documentation.
+Examples of other obstacles may be delays in the courts (outside Dublin), unavailability of witnesses.
+Furthermore, difficulty in securing witnesses, and Plaintiff or Defence Solicitor may slow the process down.

 When everything is ready, one can make an application to have the case called on straight away.
-However, if the case is in the county list because of where the accident happened or where the Defendant lives, one has to wait in line for the case to be reached.
-If the case is anticipated to take more than one week to be dealt with, the Plaintiff’s solicitor can make an application to the High Court in Dublin to have the case transferred to Dublin from the county list.
+However, one may have to wait in line for the case to be reached.
+This may occur in a situation where the case is in the county list because of where the incident happened or where the Defendant lives.
+If the case is anticipated to take more than one week to be dealt with, the Plaintiff’s solicitor can make an application to the High Court in Dublin.
+This is to have the case transferred to Dublin from the county list.
 This is what McMahon Goldrick solicitors do with every catastrophic case that we have outside Dublin.

 When everything is ready, one can make an application to have the case called straight away.
 However, if the case is outside Dublin, there may be additional delays.
 If the case is anticipated to take more than one week to be processed, the Plaintiff’s solicitor can make an application to the High Court in Dublin to have the case transferred to Dublin from the county list.
 This is what McMahon Goldrick solicitors do with every catastrophic case that we have outside Dublin.